Shreyas-vaidya15/RISC-V-Pipelined-Processor/README.md

-# RV32I RISC-V Processor (Single-Cycle → 5-Stage Pipeline)
+# RV32I RISC-V Processor with Machine-Mode Interrupt Handling (Single-Cycle → 5-Stage Pipeline)

-A **32-bit RV32I RISC-V Processor** implemented in **Verilog HDL**, originally built as a single-cycle design and since converted into a **5-stage pipelined implementation** (IF → ID → EX → MEM → WB) with full data forwarding and load-use stall handling.
+A **32-bit RV32I RISC-V Processor** implemented in **Verilog HDL**, originally built as a single-cycle design, converted into a **5-stage pipelined implementation** (IF → ID → EX → MEM → WB) with full data forwarding and load-use stall handling, and now extended with **machine-mode trap handling for a single external interrupt**.

-This project implements the **RV32I Base Integer Instruction Set Architecture (ISA)** using a modular datapath.
+This project implements the **RV32I Base Integer Instruction Set Architecture (ISA)** using a modular datapath, plus minimal privileged-mode logic (`mepc`, `mcause`, `mtvec`, `mie`, `mret`) to handle a single external interrupt source correctly across all pipeline hazard conditions.
 The design is divided into independent RTL modules, making it easier to understand, verify, and extend into more advanced processor architectures.

 ---